Ayaankach/KachingCanvaQRApp/README.md

-# Canva Apps SDK starter kit
+# Kaching Canva QR Code App

-Welcome to the **Apps SDK starter kit** for Canva's app development platform. 🎉
+Welcome to the **Kaching QR Code App** developed for Canva platform. 🎉

-This repo contains everything you need to get an app up and running in a matter of minutes, including a boilerplate project and lots of examples.
-The complete documentation for the platform is at [canva.dev/docs/apps](https://www.canva.dev/docs/apps/).
+The canva documentation for the platform is at [canva.dev/docs/apps](https://www.canva.dev/docs/apps/).

-**Note:** The starter kit and documentation assumes some experience with TypeScript and React.

 ## Requirements